Duke BTE Curriculum & Courses

 Interdisciplinary Experience/Thesis Committee Composition

 The NIH encourages biotechnology trainee fellows to have significant interdisciplinary experience.
-CBTE Fellows will work on projects involving teams of engineering and non-engineering collaborators.
+CBTE Fellows should work on projects involving teams of engineering and non-engineering collaborators.
 Students with an engineering background should work on a project that has substantial contributions from a non-engineering program faculty member.